finos/morphir-elm/docs/morphir-elm-commands-processing.md

 |    `-h`, `--help`     |      -       | Output usage information.                                                                 |

 ## Command Process
-Here's a description of the processes involved with running each of these command
+Here's a description of the processes involved with running the `morphir-elm make` command

-### `morphir-elm make`

 The entry point for this command can be found [here](https://github.com/finos/morphir-elm/blob/main/cli/morphir-elm-make.js).